mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 ruler of the Tijian Khaganate, has long coveted.
-The Pirian Domain had set up a thick line of outposts to keep him from these worlds but Tiji found a way around them; the Steppehauler class of freighters able to jump 10 parsecs at once (see The Journal of the Travellers’ Aid Society Volume 6).
+The Pirian Domain had set up a thick line of outposts to keep him from these worlds but Tiji found a way around them; the Steppehauler class of freighters able to jump 10 parsecs at once (see The Journal of the Travellers' Aid Society Volume 6).
 As the Empress Wave passed through Datsatl wreaking havoc, Tiji prepared.